-The design is appropriate for this historic dockside location and will improve the appearance of the area:
+The design is appropriate for this historic dockside location and will improve the appearance of the area;

 The proposal would preserve and enhance the character and appearance of the Conservation Area.
+The proposal would not dominate the quayside when compared with the surrounding much taller flats.